AstroTechies/astroneermodding/docs/guides/kitModding.rst

 Creating the Mod Folder
 -----------------------

-To begin making mods you need to create a folder for your mod.

-After opening the unreal editor you will need to make a folder for your mod.
+After opening the project in unreal editor you will need to make a folder for your mod.

 In the content browser head to ``Mods`` folder and create a folder ``YOUR_USERNAME``, and open that folder.